ubernostrum/django-registration/docs/faq.rst

     As of django-registration |release|, Django 1.8, 1.9, 1.10 and
     1.11 are supported, on Python 2.7, 3.3 (Django 1.8 only), 3.4, 3.5
-    and 3.6 (Django 1.11 only).
+    and 3.6 (Django 1.11 only), and Django 2.0 on Python 3.4, 3.5, and
+    3.6.
 Although Django 1.8 supported Python 3.2 at initial release, Python 3.2 is now at its end-of-life and django-registration no longer supports it.

 **I found a bug or want to make an improvement!**